gruntwork-io/docs/docs/2.0/docs/patcher/guides/report.md

 patcher report prod
 ```

-The report command outputs a list of module dependencies in JSON format to `stdout`, for example:
+The `report` command outputs the list of module dependencies in JSON format to `stdout`.
+For example:
 ```json
 [
    "gruntwork-io/terraform-aws-monitoring/logs/load-balancer-access-logs",